SwanseaU-TTW/csc337_volvis_cw/README.md

 phenomena the data sets depict through the use of volume rendering.
-Rather than producing a volume renderer from scratch, you are to use an existing volume renderer called ParaView (<http://www.paraview.org>) to help you with your exploration.  *You are not restricted to the above software.
+Rather than producing a volume renderer from scratch, you are to use an existing volume renderer called ParaView (<http://www.paraview.org>) to help you with your exploration.
+As an alternative, you may develop the volume renderer using [three.js](https://threejs.org/). *You are not restricted to the above software.
 You may use any volume rendering software but you need to clear it with me first.*

 # Tasks